jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 way - but it illustrates some of the most important concepts in probabilistic programming.
 Representation, simulation, and inference.

-I think it's also particularly nice to do this in Haskell, rather than Python - it provides us with a lot of extensible structure in a familiar framework for language hacking.
+I think it's also particularly nice to do this in Haskell, rather than something like Python (which Dan used in his talk) - it provides us with a lot of extensible structure in a familiar framework for language hacking.
 It sort of demands you're a fan of all these higher-kinded types and structured recursions and all that, but if you're reading this blog then you're probably in that camp anyway.

 I'll probably write a few more little articles like this over time.
 There are a ton of improvements that we can make to this basic setup - encoding